withfig/autocomplete/README.md

 #### How can I download Fig?

-Run `brew install fig` or, downloading the app at [fig.io/download](https://fig.io/download).
+Run `brew install --cask fig` or, downloading the app at [fig.io/download](https://fig.io/download).
 Then, launch the Fig app!

 #### Can I use Fig to build autocomplete for my team's internal scripts and CLI tools?